 She tried to d— She couldn't!
 And she forgot to reload her assault rifle!

 Feeling a momentary stab of fear, Shantae whipped her hair with all her might, interrupting the pounce.
 The monster landed heavily in front of her and she didn't have time to whip again.
 It leaped, both arms upraised, vicious claws gleaming.
 She grabbed the thing by the wrists, stopping it.
 Its ugly, snarling rictus was inches from her face, fangs bared, eyes like burning coals of red-hot hatred.

 Shuddering, the dancer girl gave ground, the bigger and heavier thing pushing her slowly backwards.
 And yet, she was the stronger.
-Baring her teeth in return, Shantae twisted her body, bringing her foot up between them.
+Baring her teeth in return, Shantae twisted her body bringing her foot up between them.
 She then push-kicked, sending the brown thing flying a short distance to splash-land on its back.
-She then attacked it fiercely with her hair, not letting it get up and only pausing to dodge occasional fireball.
-Soon it was dead.
+She then attacked it fiercely with her hair, finishing it off before it had a chance to get up.

 Shantae hurried back to Doomguy, finding him surrounded by corpses of spiky apes, zombies and pink gorillas, all partly exploded, their gore blending into the blood channel with sort of macabre aesthetics.
 The hero himself was dodging fireballs, shuffling sideways at impressive speed to avoid the stream of bluish-white thunderballs from that hill, returning fire with his cannon, the hill erupting with flying dirt and shredded plants but the actual enemy somehow surviving.